 Omega-3 fatty acids are also beneficial during this phase to reduce inflammation and support reproductive functions.
 Eating lots of high-quality fatty fish (wild!) or taking a high-quality fish oil supplement is encouraged during this phase.

-+ 1 tablespoon flax seeds
++ 1 tablespoon ground flaxseeds

-+ 1 tablespoon pumpkin seeds
++ 1 tablespoon ground pumpkin seeds

 + high-quality fish oil (optional, but recommended)